ginkgoch/template-es6-node/README.md

-# Project Template for ES6
+# Project Template for Node.js with ES6

-This is minimalist project template for setup es6 project with webpack.
+This is minimalist project template for setup es6 node.js project with webpack.

 Following items are prepared.
 * Basic project layout